Ben Affleck: Other relationships

 Affleck was in a relationship with Cheyenne Rothman from 1990 to 1997.
 Affleck began dating actress Gwyneth Paltrow in October 1997 after they met at a Miramax dinner, and they later worked together on Shakespeare in Love (1998).
 Although they first broke up in January 1999, months later, Paltrow persuaded Affleck to co-star with her in Bounce (2000) and they soon resumed their relationship.
 They separated again in October 2000.
 In 2015, Paltrow said they were friends.

 Affleck had a long-distance relationship with New York-based television producer Lindsay Shookus from mid-2017 to mid-2018; they briefly dated again in early 2019.
-Shookus served as the head of Saturday Night Lives talent department at the time, a show which Affleck has hosted five times since 2000.
 Affleck dated Cuban actress Ana de Armas, whom he met on the set of Deep Water in the fall of 2019, from early 2020 to early 2021.